Skip to Main Content

 Accessing your reading lists

-If a list has previously been set up for your unit and a link added to Moodle, click on the 'Library List Library Lists Moodle icon icon which will take you through to the reading list.
-If this is the first time you are using Library Lists, you will see a message stating 'There are currently no library lists added.'
-In this case, please follow these instructions:
+If a list has previously been set up for your unit and a link added to Moodle, click on the 'open in new window' link which will take you through to the reading list.

 • Refresh your page and the Library List icon should have been added.
 Click on it.